openutm/flight-spotlight/README.md

 <img src="https://i.imgur.com/jwUyv1q.png" width="350">

-## Introduction

-A project to see all flights in a area _in realtime_ by subscribing to updates to a geographic area.
+Flight Spotlight is a open-source project to see all flights in a area _in realtime_ by subscribing to updates to a geographic area.
 From a UTM / U-Space point of view, this includes querying flights in a DSS and a live feed such as ADS-B or even Broadcast Remote ID.
 It uses CesiumJS to display the flight data on a 3D map.

 ## Features